Code-Institute-Submissions/Interactive-project-stream2/README.md

 ### Some the tech used includes:
 - **HTML**, **CSS** and **Javascript**
-  - Base languages used to create website
+  - Base languages used to create website.
 - [Bootstrap](http://getbootstrap.com/)
     - We use **Bootstrap** to give the project a simple, responsive layout.
 - [JQuery](https://jquery.com)